Chip shortage delays reliance, Google launching Indian smartphones | ExBulletin

 Chip shortage delays reliance, Google launching Indian smartphones

-Bangalore (Reuters) India’s conglomerate Reliance Industries has postponed the launch of a low-cost smartphone jointly developed with Google to November due to a shortage of semiconductors across the industry.
+Bangalore, September 10 (Reuters)-Indian conglomerate Reliance Industries (RELI.NS) is developing a low-cost smartphone at Google (GOOGL.O) due to a semiconductor shortage across the industry.
+The release was postponed to November.

-A super-affordable smartphone jointly developed by Reliances Telecom Arm and Google will be available starting September 10.
+The “super-affordable” smartphone, co-developed by Reliance’s Telecom division and Google, was scheduled to go on sale on September 10.

 The shift to pandemic-led telecommuting of COVID-19 has increased the demand for critical components used in the manufacture of laptops and phones, and companies around the world are tackling a major semiconductor shortage.
 As a fallout, some automakers have also stopped production.